-, ional space is needed, please attach additional sheets with this information to this form.
-Nothing herein shall preclude MCPS or the Naming Rights Committee from engaging in its ow investigation of the Individual By signi ing this application, I acknowledge the following: • I am authorized to make this request on behalf of the Individual or Individual's representative identified above • The information contained herein is true to the best of my knowledge; • The decision whether to grant this request rests entirely with the MCPS Board of Trustees and that any "in memoriam" contributions made on behalf of the Individual for whom a Naming Right is sought provide no guarantee that a Naming Right will be granted. • I am familiar with the Naming Rights Policy and Procedures; and The decision whether to grant this request rests entirely with the MCPS Board of Trustees a that any "in memoriam" contributions made on behalf of the Individual for whom a Naming
+If additional space is needed, please attach additional sheets with this information to this form.

+Nothing herein shall preclude MCPS or the Naming Rights Committee from engaging in its own investigation of the Individual

+By signing this application, I acknowledge the following:

+- I am authorized to make this request on behalf of the Individual or Individual's representatives identified above - The information contained herein is true to the best of my knowledge; - I am familiar with the Naming Rights Policy and Procedures; and - The decision whether to grant this request rests entirely with the MCPS Board of Trustees and that any "in memoriam" contributions made on behalf of the Individual for whom a Naming Right is sought provide no guarantee that a Naming Right will be granted.